braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

-A list of special instructions is shown in `special`.
+A list of special instructions is shown in Special instruction in a generator file.
 **Special instruction in a generator file.**
 		There are some special and specialized instructions that can be used in a generator file.
 > ```matlab